inderrana/GEWIS-Eindhoven/README.md

 - Order_Status: Status of the order (Ordered, Cancelled, In Progress, Hold, Invoiced, Shipped).
 - Transaction_Date: Date of the transaction.
 - Order_Status_Date: Date of the order status update.
-- Is_Fraudulent: Indicates if the transaction is flagged as fraudulent.